CodeYourFuture/immersive-go-course/cli-files/README.md

 ## Instructions

-You're going to build a command-line application that reads data the computers file system.
+You're going to build a command-line application that reads data from your computer's file system.

 Let's say you have a few files containing poems in a directory: